Zwift has just delivered a healthy 12 weeks of workouts for pregnant mothers-to-be!

 These workouts will keep you active and working on the bike with shorter, less intense sessions.

 To find the collection, look for the “Baby on Board” workout folder.
-When you log in to Zwift, click “Training” and make sure “Workouts” is selected at the top of the next screen.
+When you log in to Zwift, click the training icon in the top-left and make sure “Workouts” is selected at the top of the next screen.
 Scroll down until you see “Baby on Board” and click it to open the folder of individual workouts.

 Cycling champions Kristin and Dani discuss the “Baby on Board” workout collection on a new episode of the Zwift PowerUp Cycling Podcast: